felixrabe-attic/named-data-education--ndn-with-docker/README.md

 You find the full documentation of the [`docker run` command](https://docs.docker.com/reference/run/) along with the full [command line reference](https://docs.docker.com/reference/commandline/cli/) on the [Docker documentation site](https://docs.docker.com/).

 Docker works best if a container runs only one process at a time, such as NFD.
 Bash is usually only used for exploration.
-To trim down the image, consider using Debian (90 MB) or Busybox (2.5 MB) as a base image instead of Ubuntu (225 MB).
-(There are currently no instructions for these base images, as these distributions are currently not supported / tested by the Named Data project.)

 # TODO